jhorzek/lessSEM/README.md

       # names of the regularized parameters:
       regularized = paste0("l", 6:15),
       # in case of lasso and adaptive lasso, we can specify the number of lambda
-      # values to use. linr will automatically find lambda_max and fit
+      # values to use. lessSEM will automatically find lambda_max and fit
       # models for nLambda values between 0 and lambda_max.
 For the other
       # penalty functions, lambdas must be specified explicitly
       nLambdas = 50)